Difference Between a C Corporation and S Corporation: Everything to Know

 C Corporations provide more flexibility when starting a business because it's easier to expand or sell a C Corp.
 S Corps only have one stock class, while C Corps have multiple.
 S Corporations have a single type of shareholder, which can be a drawback when it comes to selling shares or growing the business.

 If you need additional helping understanding the difference between a C Corporation and S Corporation, post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.